Table of Contents

-There are a number of things you can do to prevent knee pain from occurring in the first place.
+There are several things you can do to prevent knee pain from occurring in the first place.

 First, if you have any health conditions that could contribute to knee pain (e.g., arthritis), be sure to manage those conditions properly and follow your healthcare provider’s recommendations.